RBS hits milestone with Direct Line listing

 Direct Line said individual, or retail, investors had on average bought between 5,000 and 6,000 pounds worth each, taking up 15 percent of the shares.
 The rest were bought by institutional investors such as pension funds.

-Demand was helped by the strength of Direct Line's brands, which also include Churchill, Privilege and the Green Flag roadside recovery service and are instantly recognisable to British investors.
+Demand was helped by the strength of Direct Line's brands, which also include Churchill, Privilege and the Green Flag roadside recovery service and are instantly recognizable to British investors.

 The insurer has also pledged to pay up to 60 percent of its profit in dividends to shareholders, giving its shares an estimated yield of about 7 percent, far exceeding low single-digit returns on most bank savings accounts.